 Pure Functions

-Pure functions are quite similar to mathematical functions.
+Pure functions are pretty similar to mathematical functions.
 They are the reason that Haskell is called a pure functional programming language.

 Pure functions